elsayedelmandoh/GemiLla/README.md

 # GemiLla: Conversational Agents

-GemiLla is a Streamlit-based project that allows two conversational agents, Gemini and LLaMA, to engage in interactive discussions.
-It demonstrates the integration of Google Generative AI and Meta's LLAMA-3, providing an engaging and flexible conversation interface.
+GemiLla is a Streamlit-based project that allows two conversational agents, Gemini and LLaMA-3, to engage in interactive discussions.
+It demonstrates the integration of Google's Gemini and Meta's LLAMA-3, providing an engaging and flexible conversation interface.

 ## Table of Contents
 1. [Project Overview](#project-overview)